UrjaChakraborty/StockMarketDemo/readme.md

 ## Evaluation
 - Report Mean Squared Error (MSE) and R² on the test set.
 - Plot predictions vs actual closing prices for visual inspection.
+- Reccommendation feature - which one is better

 ## Extending the demo
 - Add ridge/lasso regression or time-series models (ARIMA, Prophet)